15th October, 2024

 Records

 Keeping records will help you to know what subjects have been delivered, and assess any gaps in knowledge.
-They are also a great way of providing evidence of health and safety standards to clients or to reach certain standards of accreditation.
+They are also a great way of providing evidence of health and safety standards to clients and gaining health and safety accreditation.

 Records could be as simple as a register of toolbox talk attendance, or even better, a quick assessment of the subject covered, so know who has completed and understood the talk.

 Wondering how to come up with enough topics for regular toolbox talks?
 Check out our blog post with details of 100 toolbox talk topics you can use.
-Or manage your toolbox talks online with the Talks Plan.
+Or manage your toolbox talks online with the Talks Plan membership.

 share on twitter share on facebook share on linked in share by email